Chavez's socialist medicine dream may be liability

 Nobody knows how much "barrio adentro" costs due to notoriously opaque fiscal accounts.
 Jorge Diaz, a health policy researcher, estimates the overall budget for public health reached 9 percent of gross domestic product in 2004, up nearly 500 percent from 1998 and above the 2 percent historical norm.

-State oil company PDVSA, which invests some of its revenue from the OPEC country's vast oil revenues in Chavez' social initiatives, says it invested $650 million on "barrio adentro" last year and $6.36 billion from 2003-2010.
+State oil company PDVSA, which invests some of its revenue from the OPEC country's vast oil revenues in Chavez' social initiatives, says it invested $650 million (393 million pounds) on "barrio adentro" last year and $6.36 billion from 2003-2010.

-Meanwhile, maternal and child health indicators have deteriorated and health coverage has not improved, according to research by Diaz at the Central University of Venezuela's Center for Development Studies.
+Meanwhile, maternal and child health indicators have deteriorated and health coverage has not improved, according to research by Diaz at the Central University of Venezuela's Centre for Development Studies.

 Even Chavez declared in 2009 that there was a medical "emergency" after reports that 2,000 of the 6,700 "barrio adentro" modules had been abandoned.